convexengineering/gpkit/docs/source/signomialprogramming.rst

 Calling to External Codes
 =========================
-For some applications, it is useful to be able to call external codes which may not be GP compatible.
+For some applications, it is useful to call external codes which may not be GP compatible.
 Imagine we wished to solve the following optimization problem:

-.. math:: \begin{array}[lll]\text{}
+.. math:: \begin{array}{lll}\text{}
     \text{minimize} & y & \\
     \text{subject to} & y \geq \sin(x) \\
                       & \frac{\pi}{4} \leq x \leq \frac{\pi}{2}